Cyzicus: Ecclesiastical history

 Cyzicus, as capital of the Roman province of Hellespontus, was its ecclesiastical metropolitan see.
 In the Notitiae Episcopatuum of Pseudo-Epiphanius, composed in about 640, Cyzicus had 12 suffragan sees; Abydus, Baris in Hellesponto (between Sariköy and Biga), Dardanus, Germa in Hellesponto (ruins of Germaslu, Kirmasti, Girmas), Hadrianotherae (Uzuncia yayla), Ilium, Lampsacus, Miletopolis, Oca, Pionia (Avcılar), Poemanenum (Eskimanias), Troas.
 The province also included two autocephalous archiepiscopal sees: Parium and Proconnesus.

+After the Ottoman conquest of the region, Cyzicus faced such major decline, that in 1347 it received the diocese of Ganos, as to better cover its own expenses.
+In 1370 and in 1372 the seat remained without a Metropolitan until 1381.
+In 1387, when a new Metropolitan assumed the see, he received the diocese of Chalcedon, along with its treasury in Constantinople.
+Cyzicus also received some additional possessions of the Patriarchate in Bithynia and the Hellespont, as to keep the metropolitanate functioning.

 Residential bishops

 Cyzicus had a catalogue of bishops beginning with the 1st century; Michel Le Quien mentions fifty-nine.
 A more complete list is found in Nicodemos, in the Greek "Office of St. Emilian" (Constantinople, 1876), 34–36, which has eighty-five names.
-Of particular importance are the famous Arian theologian Eunomius of Cyzicus; Saint Dalmatius; bishops Proclus and Germanus, who became Patriarchs of Constantinople; and Saint Emilian, a martyr in the 8th century.
+Of particular importance are the famous Arian theologian Eunomius of Cyzicus; Saint Dalmatius; Caesar Basiliscus; bishops Proclus and Germanus, who became Patriarchs of Constantinople; and Saint Emilian, a martyr in the 8th century.
 Another saint who came from Cyzicus, Saint Tryphaena of Cyzicus, is the patron saint of the city.
 Gelasius, a historian of Arianism, who wrote about 475, was born at Cyzicus.